kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 There are four ways to solve this.

 One way which I **don't** recommend is simply doing `require 'my-package.init'` instead of `require 'my-package'`.
-While this will work, it's not ideal, since the package will be loaded differently when using a local version or a luarocks version.
-It's easy to have both of them simultaneously loaded in the same program.
+While this will work, the package will be loaded differently when using a local version or a luarocks version.
+It's easy to have both of them simultaneously loaded in the same program by mistake.

 The second alternative is modifying `package.path` to include `?/init.lua` before requiring any local package.
 This will also work, but I'm not a big fan of modifying a global variable just so that a package can be loaded.